 Next, Milwaukee parcel data is a detailed, parcel-level spatial dataset that includes land-use information such as residential, commercial, and agricultural areas.
 Provided by the Milwaukee County Land Information Office (MCLIO), we utilized the 2021 dataset to determine the destinations chosen by people for various trip purposes, corresponding to the time period of our study.

-The Neighborhood Patterns dataset is a monthly aggregated dataset of mobility, based on individual mobile devices and provided by SafeGraph.
+The Neighborhood Patterns dataset is a monthly aggregated dataset of mobility, based on individual mobile devices and provided by SafeGraph (SafeGraph 2023).
 This dataset is organized to show the number of people moving in and out of areas at the Census Block Group (CBG) level, either on a random week or as a monthly average.
 We utilized this data to infer initial individual destination choices at the CBG level and to validate the simulated travel schedules.
 Additionally, we used the 2021 CBG shapefile data provided by the U.S. Census Bureau to calculate trip distances.

 Table 1.
 Data description